 Additional post-date or growth scans/CTG (41 weeks)

-The flu vaccine is given in the flue season to protect both mother and baby.
+The flu vaccine is given in the flu season to protect both mother and baby.
 It is free during pregnancy.

 The Whooping Cough vaccine is free to pregnant women and is repeated during each pregnancy.
-It is given between 28 and 36 weeks of pregnancy.
-This vaccine helps the baby get immunity against whooping cough until the baby has had both their six weeks and 3-month vaccines.
+It is given between 28 and 36 weeks of pregnancy as offers protection to the pregnant person plus this vaccine helps the baby acquire some immunity against whooping cough until the baby has had both the follow-up vaccines at six weeks and 3-months of age.

-Your Midwife or Doctor can prescribe the following recommended pregnancy supplements for you:
+Your Midwife or Doctor or specialist can prescribe the following recommended pregnancy supplements for you:

 It is recommended that you take folic acid before pregnancy, or as soon as you find out you’re pregnant.
 This helps baby’s brain and spine to develop properly.
 More information is available at health.govt.nz.